lhteillet/datastream/Docker_Lab/rapport.md

     app.run(debug=True, host="0.0.0.0",port=5001)
 ```

-Just a simple second app which print "Hello, wolrd !
-You are in App 2".

-**Remark :**
-We adjust the port to 5001 to avoid having conflicts between the two apps.
-By defaut, Flask app uses the port 5000.
+A simple second app that prints "Hello, World!
+You are in App 2."
+The port is adjusted to 5001 to avoid conflicts between the two apps (Flask app defaults to port 5000).

-### SQL
+## SQL
 init.sql
 ```
 CREATE DATABASE employees;